Sebastian Nilsson

 Don't Just "Trust Me, Bro" with Your AI

-In today's world of fast moving LLMs and generative AI, "trust me" isn't a strategy—it's a liability.
+In today's world of fast moving LLMs and generative AI, "trust me" isn't a strategy, it's a liability.
 AI outputs are inherently non‑deterministic, especially given the factors of different models, temperature settings, provider switches and more.
 So, “it worked on my AI” is not a sustainable approach.
 This is why you need AI-aware observability, not just classic logging.

-Since AI is probabilistic, not deterministic like traditional software, we need robust evaluation frameworks.
+What really defines a working AI solution?
+At least, it has to be measurable, monitorable, and reliable.
+We need robust evaluation frameworks.
 We'll need things like automated evals, human-in-the-loop assessment, user-feedback, or even LLM-driven judging, to confirm expected behavior and detect regressions.

 You wouldn't ship a classic app without telemetry, so why treat AI differently?
 This talk equips developers with the mindset and tools to build AI systems that are intelligent and production-ready: traceable, testable, monitored, and trustworthy.